Ola-Mohamed/Ostep_Projects/Wcat/readme.md

 >____________________________________________________________________________________

-> Description:
+> Description

  `wcat`  this program is designed to be a recreation of the cat command on the Linux terminal and will serve to print the contents of a file to the terminal screen for each consecutive

 >____________________________________________________________________________________
- >Useage:
+ >Useage

  we compile the code file as follows:
 ```
 prompt> gcc -o wcat wcat.c -Wall